-You don’t have to fly across the U.S. and take a cruise in Alaska to spot some magnificent whales.
-Yes, NJ whale watching is a thing—Humpback, Fin, Minke, and Northern Right whales make their way through our ocean waters with peak viewing from June through September.
+You don’t have to fly to Alaska to spot some magnificent whales—yes, NJ whale watching is a thing.
+The Humpback, Fin, Minke, and Northern Right marine mammals make their way through our ocean waters with peak viewing from June through September.
 And to go whale watching in NJ means getting out on the water, where you’ll feel the ocean spray and catch a sighting of these magnificent mammals and other sea life in their natural habitat.
 So, grab your binoculars and book a trip for the fam—here are 7 boat tours where you can see these incredible ocean creatures. (featured photo credit: Istock/Piter1977)

 The Best NJ Whale Watching Trips

 The Seastreak ferry takes you on a three-hour roundtrip from Highlands to a whale-watching spot where the Hudson, Raritan, Navesink, and Shrewsbury rivers flow together.
 This area is known for attracting fish that whales love to eat, so it’s the perfect spot to catch a glimpse of these magnificent mammals.
-The ferry has spacious seating across multiple decks and also offers an air-conditioned cabin.
+The ferry has spacious seating across multiple decks and is air-conditioned.
 A full-stocked bar with drinks and snacks is available.
-Tours run now through Nov.
-28.

 Cost: $55 (adults), $50 (senior 65 and older), $30 (children younger than 12)